kahotsang/Analysis-of-Brazilian-Ecommerce-Dataset/README.md

 3. The delivery time is affected by the location of the customer city, which depends on the prosperity level of the city (the delivery time is smaller for the customers near to prosperous cities) as well as the latitude of the city (the delivery time increases with the latitude of the city).

 ## Limitation and Improvement
 In this project, as my primary objective is to learn to use GLMM for multi-level effects, I do not perform much feature engineering because of time constraints.
-Some potential improvements are to improve the quality of features. (e.g. more treatment or transformation on latitude, longitude of the cities instead of directly using latitude, longitude for analysis)
+Some potential improvements are to improve the quality of features (e.g. better way to measure distance instead of using shortest distance on Earth, more treatment or transformation on latitude, longitude of the cities instead of directly using latitude, longitude for analysis).

 ## Credit
 Thanks to Olist for releasing this dataset.